ZigZagT/docker-images/ubuntu-base/README.md

 - Set timezone with `TZ` environment variable
 - Set apt mirror via `APT_MIRROR` environment variable
 - Set arbitrary `UID` and `GID` at contaienr starting time
+- Set container process niceness with `NICE` environment variable
-- Disabled installing recommends and suggests for `apt-get`
+- No installing recommends and suggests from `apt-get`
 - HTTP ready. `curl`, `wget`, and `ca-certificates` are included in the image

 ## Usage